thomas4019/mongo-query-to-postgres-jsonb/README.md

   }]
 }
 ```
+Unlike Mongo, this tool doesn't know which fields are arrays and requires you to supply a list optionally as a third parameter.
 Example query to match when there is a course with a distance of "5K".
 ```javascript
 mongoToPostgres('data', { 'courses.distance': '5K' }, ['courses'])